-(Mexico City, 1956)
+(Mexico City, Mexico, 1956)

 Since the nineties, she has worked at the Facultad de Artes de la Universidad Autónoma de Morelos.
 She is currently part of the Academic Body of the Master’s Degree in art production and participates as a jury in several biennials and artistic production, and as a study plan advisor in various arts education institutions.
 She is a member of the Sistema Nacional de Creadores FONCA, which she accessed for the seventh time in the 2020-2023 period.
 In 2019 she received the Medal of Merit in Arts from Mexico City’s Congress.

 She currently lives and works in Cuernavaca, Mexico.
 Her work is represented in collections in the United States, Mexico and Argentina.